LionelBeato/shreveport/java/threadsproj/README.md

 - Threads can execute blocking code indefinitely, causing what's known as a _deadlock_.

-- Deadlocked code will typically result from variables utilized between multiple thread; if states are in the process of being changed, then neither thread will resolve.
-Observe the following code:
+- Deadlocked code will typically result from variables utilized between multiple thread; if states are in the process of being changed, then neither thread will resolve.[<sup>2</sup>](#references) Observe the following code:

     ```java
     public class Deadlock {